gijslaarman/dept-frontend-assignment/README.md

 ## Build With

 - [Vue](https://v3.vuejs.org/guide/introduction.html), used for a component based setup.
 And the ability to manage states (scroll position, is item in view) easily.
 - [Nuxt](https://nuxtjs.org/), for SSR.
-Overkill for what it is right now, but makes the page a Single Page Application and can add transitions between pages (notice how the menu fades away when you click a link inside of it).
+Overkill for what it is right now, but makes the page a Single Page Application (without having to use a hash router) and can add transitions between pages (notice how the menu fades away when you click a link inside of it).
 - [SCSS]('https://sass-lang.com/guide') for creating variables inside CSS & breakpoints mixins.

 ## Installation & Build Setup